dccartagena/dccartagena.github.io/_pages/cv.md

 ## Service and leadership

+* **Reviewer**, 2022-Present
+  - Review scientific papers for multiple conferences and journals in the field of artificial intelligence and control.
 * **Academic and skills development coordinator**, UiAdoc, Norway, 2021-2022
   - Organized events to support the professional development of doctoral researchers in Agder.
 * **Event organizer**, ACI Medellin, Colombia, 2021-2021